top of page

 What are plátanos maduros?

-They are ripe plantains fried until soft and caramelized, commonly served in Venezuelan and Latin cuisine.
+They are very ripe plantains fried until soft and caramelized and are a staple throughout Venezuela and much of Latin America.

 Why are my plantains not sweet?